34| Part 2 — 1 Timeline

 0 timeline - Gendai-to The red circle indicates the time we discuss here

-In the “Chapter 1 Timeline”, I mentioned that Gendai-to (現代刀) is the swords made between the Meiji Restoration (明治維新1868) and now.
+In the “Chapter 1 Timeline,” the gendai-to (現代刀) are swords made from the Meiji Restoration (明治維新1868) up to the present day.
 It has been about 150 years since the Meiji Restoration.
-Even though all swords made after the Meiji Restoration are categorized into one Gendai-to group, there are quite a few differences in quality and kind.
-The very different one is Gun-to (軍刀).
-Those are military swords that were forged to use in World War I and World War II.
+Although all swords made after the Meiji Restoration are grouped under the gendai-to, there are many differences in quality and style.
+One notably different type is the gun-to (軍刀).
+These are military swords forged during World War I and World War II.
 Some of them have a saber-like handle.
-With some exceptions, those were made not using the traditional sword making method of heat and fold technique.
-Among the Gendai-to, Gun-to is usually considered much less value.
-The Gun-to sword made around during World War II is called Showa-to.
+With a few exceptions, these were made without using traditional sword-making techniques of heating and folding.
+Among the gendai-to, gun-to are usually considered less valuable.
+The guns-to-swords made around and during World War II are called Showa-to.
 It often has a brown leather scabbard.
 Gun-to is not a part of the study of the Japanese sword.

 Gun-to From Wikimedia Commons, the free media repository

 At the time of the Meiji Restoration (明治維新), swords called Meiji-ishin-to (明治維新刀) or Kin’no-to (勤王刀) were made.
-These swords were owned by famous historical figures like Saigo Takamori (西郷隆盛), and Sakamoto Ryoma (坂本龍馬).
-They are important historical figures who pushed the Meiji Restoration forward.
-These swords are long and some of them are almost 3 feet long and have no curvature.
+These swords were owned by famous historical figures such as Saigo Takamori (西郷隆盛) and Sakamoto Ryoma (坂本龍馬).
+They are important historical figures who advanced the Meiji Restoration.
+These swords are long, with some almost 3 feet long, and have no curvature.

-Today, many famous swordsmiths are forging wonderful swords.
-Some are recognized as Living National Treasure.
-Gendai-to is the sword made after the Meiji Restoration till now, but please keep in mind that there is a wide range of differences in quality, variety, and purposes among them.
+Today, many famous swordsmiths are making excellent swords.
+Some are recognized as living national treasures.
+Gendai-to refers to swords made after the Meiji Restoration to the present, but keep in mind that there is a wide range of differences in quality, type, and purpose among them.

 36img077